rahulghangas/Digital-PhotoMontage-Python/README.md

 # Digital-PhotoMonatge (Python)

-Grphical user inteface Application to perform manual and automatic graph cut composites of images
+Graphical user interface Application to perform manual and automatic graph cut composites of images

 # To install
   - Clone the repo